OpenSLO/OpenSLO/README.md

   - displayName: string # optional
     op: lte | gte | lt | gt # conditional operator used to compare the SLI against the value.
 Only needed when using a thresholdMetric
     value: numeric # optional, value used to compare threshold metrics.
 Only needed when using a thresholdMetric
-    target: numeric [0.0, 1.0) # budget target for given objective of the SLO
+    target: numeric [0.0, 1.0) # budget target for given objective of the SLO, can't be used with targetPercent
+    targetPercent: numeric [0.0, 100) # budget target for given objective of the SLO, can't be used with target
     timeSliceTarget: numeric (0.0, 1.0] # required only when budgetingMethod is set to TimeSlices
     timeSliceWindow: number | duration-shorthand # required only when budgetingMethod is set to TimeSlices
 ```